 Even with the risk of orphaned blocks, faster transaction times do have benefits.
 For example, merchants that need transactions confirmed wait only 2.5 minutes with litecoin as compared to 10 minutes with bitcoin, which provides a distinct advantage when making purchases.

 The interest in cryptocurrencies is growing, with this currency category offering something that fiat currencies can’t match, including decentralization, deregulation, transaction transparency, and anonymity.
 Without a centralized bank, the value of the currency is not easily manipulated by any institution, and payments are far more secure because anyone can verify transactions, which reduces the risk of fraud.

 But deciding to use a cryptocurrency is just the beginning.
 After making that choice, you have to decide which one is best.
 Litecoin or bitcoin?
 Litecoin or Ethereum?
 Litecoin or Dash?
 If you’re planning on mining, litecoin mining is easy to get started with because the proof of algorithm is easier and the setup is less expensive.
 This currency is also good for people conducting many transactions, because transaction fees are simple and confirmation times are fast.
 But as with all new endeavors, it’s important to test, review your experience and results, and iterate as needed.

 What Is Genesis Mining?
-Genesis Mining offers you a smart and easy way to invest your money.
-Our solution is suitable for those who are new to the world of cryptocurrencies, as well as for cryptocurrency experts and large-scale investors.
-Genesis Mining is the world’s first large-scale multi-algorithm cloud-mining service, offering an alternative to those who would like to engage in bitcoin and altcoin mining.
+Genesis Mining offers you a smart and easy way to mine using our cloud hosting solution.
+Our solution is designed for those who are new to the world of cryptocurrencies, as well as for cryptocurrency experts and large-scale end users.
+Genesis Mining is the world’s first large-scale multi-algorithm cloud-mining service, offering an alternative to those who would like to engage in Bitcoin and altcoin mining.